MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

 Check that a VM has already been created.
 If not, then set it up now.
 You will use the VM as part of the NSG demo.

 1. Open Microsoft Edge.
-In the address bar, enter **portal.azure.com**.

-1. Sign in with the user credentials for the Azure Cloud Slice environment provided by Skillable or your ALH.
-    1. In the Sign-in window, enter the username then select **Next**.
-    1. Enter the admin password that should be provided by your lab hosting provider.
-Select **Sign in**.
-    1. If prompted to stay signed- in, select **Yes**.
+In the address bar, enter **https://portal.azure.com** and sign in with the Azure credentials provided by the authorized lab hoster (ALH).
+This bring you to the Azure services home page.

-1. On the top of the page, underneath where it says Azure Services, select **Virtual Machines**.
-If you don't see it listed, then in the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **Virtual Machines** then select **Virtual Machines** from the search results.
+1. In the blue search box at the top of the page, enter **Virtual Machines** then select **Virtual Machines** from the search results.

 1. If a VM is already listed then skip the steps that follow, otherwise you'll need to create one.
 Select **Create**, then from the drop-down menu, select **Azure Virtual machine**.
 Configure the following parameters (if a parameter is not listed, leave the default value).
     1. Resource group: Select **Create new** and enter **LabsSC900**, then select **OK**.